mykinator/faceted-reviews/README.md

 We deliberately chose a complex task to evaluate how you problem solve and prioritize essential functionality, given the limited time scope and constrained access to external resources.

-#### What makes a "good" facet?

-Again, this is intentionally open-ended.
-What, as a consumer, makes a good facet to you?
-Price seems to make sense.
-What other attributes are reasonable candidates for refining the dataset?

 #### How is the solution evaluated?

-We are looking for a "reasonable" solution: Are the facets appropriate for the dataset?
+We are looking for a "reasonable" solution: Does the code use sensible data structures and control flow?
 Does the approach perform reasonably well given the constraints?
+How does the solution ensure accuracy when extracting facets and snippets?

-Does the code use sensible data structures and control flow?
+#### Does the code have to build?

+The code does not have to build, but it should be written in a real programming language (not pseudocode).
+This ensures that we are able to follow along without guesswork.